yashv0ra/CS-180-Team-Project/GroupProjectDraft/README.md

 The User class will contain fields and methods relating to user info and comparing two users.

-The UserInterface class will
+The UserInterface class will contatin all fields for the User class.

-ImpossibleChangeException is a custom Exception for when an invalid maze is being read from file.
+ImpossibleChangeException is a custom Exception for when an invalid change is being made.

-InvalidInputException is a custom Exception for when an invalid maze is being read from file.
+InvalidInputException is a custom Exception for when an invalid input is being inputted.